Achievable logoAchievable logo

 Feedback

-The issuance of revenue bonds is slightly different from the process with general obligation bonds.
-In particular, revenue bonds do not have to be issued under a competitive bidding structure.
-Most revenue bonds are issued under a negotiated underwriting, where the issuer is under no obligation to hire the cheapest underwriter.
+The issuance of revenue bonds is slightly different from the process for general obligation (G.O.) bonds.
+One key difference is that revenue bonds don’t have to be issued through a competitive bidding structure.
+Instead, most revenue bonds are sold through a negotiated underwriting, where the issuer selects an underwriter and isn’t required to choose the lowest-cost firm.

 Key points